akkamin/akkamin.github.io/projects/projects-4.md

 [Link to github repository](https://github.com/ICS-484-Fall-2018-Team-App/Project-3)

-You can learn more about the world happiness report [here](http://worldhappiness.report/).
+You can learn more about the World Happiness report [here](http://worldhappiness.report/).

-The data can be found [here](https://www.kaggle.com/unsdsn/world-happiness).
+The World Happiness data can be found [here](https://www.kaggle.com/unsdsn/world-happiness).